Chosen By God

 Paul spent two chapters in Romans 9 and 11 explaining God’s sovereignty, predestination and election.
 In Romans 10, right in the middle of explaining it, Paul throws man’s free will into the mix and totally confuses everything.
 In Romans 11:33 he says, “O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!”
 He is basically saying, “I just thoroughly explained it all to you, but I’m here to tell you I really don’t get it.”
 God is God!
 God’s total sovereignty, predestination and election are true and man’s free will is absolutely true as well.
 Both are true!
 When dealing with an infinite God, some things simply boggle our finite minds.
 Let’s just rejoice in the fact that God chose us.

 It was in the exercise of His will that we were born again into His family.
 If we receive Jesus we discover that He chose us in Him before the foundation of the world.
 We have been chosen by God!
 God is even now, through the Holy Spirit, calling you to come to Christ.
 Will you accept Jesus and invite Him into your life?
-He’s standing at the door of your heart, knocking and waiting anxiously for you to let Him in.
+He’s standing at the door of your heart, knocking and anxiously waiting for you to invite Him in.

 Prayer: Lord Jesus, thank You for reaching out to me and choosing me to be Your own.
 Please come into my life and heart, forgive me of all my sins, fill me with the Power of Your Holy Spirit and help me to live for You from this day forth and forever.
 I choose to make you the Lord of my life and surrender all of myself to You this very moment.
 In Jesus’ name, Amen!